-Section of Nephrology and Hypertension
+Welcome to the Section of Nephrology and Hypertension

-Welcome to the Section of Nephrology and Hypertension in the Department of Medicine at the School of Medicine of the Louisiana State University Health Sciences Center in New Orleans.
+The Section of Nephrology and Hypertension in the Department of Medicine at the School of Medicine of the Louisiana State University Health Sciences Center in New Orleans.
 We are dedicated to providing the highest level of medical care to patients, advancing the science and art of nephrology through research and discovery, and training physicians and investigators to become leaders in the medicine and science of nephrology.

 The Section of Nephrology and Hypertension sees patients with a wide range of conditions, including diabetes, hypertension, and all stages of chronic kidney disease, as well as patients in hemodialysis and peritoneal dialysis.
 The section has its own interventional nephrology unit as well as faculty who are dedicated to clinical practice, research, and teaching.